remideso/remideso.github.io/Public School Fiscal Code (3).md

-I'm removing schools where the state name is 'Bureau of Indian Education' becuase they have Nan values across all finacial areas
+I'm removing schools where the state name is 'Bureau of Indian Education' because they have Nan values across all financial areas